THIS WEEKEND RETREAT WILL BE UNLIKE ANY OTHERS YOU'VE HEARD ABOUT...

 COST AND REGISTRATION

-A nonrefundable deposit of R1000 is required to confirm your registration.
+A nonrefundable deposit of R1000 (R2000 for the bring-a-friend special) is required to confirm your registration.
 Any outstanding balance must be paid in full two weeks prior to the start of the retreat.

 If you register but are unable to attend, you may request a refund (less the nonrefundable deposit) up to two weeks before the retreat begins.